Wondering how customers engage with your brand over time?

 Marketers should begin re-engaging customers with win-back campaigns.
 This report shows win-back campaigns have an average read rate of 20%, which means that 1 in 5 inactive subscribers are once again engaging with the brand’s email program.

 Hopefully, you can boost the success of your email marketing program by using these metrics.
-I think these strategic tactics will also helpful to increase your ROI & Conversions.
+I think these strategic tactics will also helpful to increase your return and investment & conversion rates.

 Please don’t hesitate to share your experience under the comments below.